nfrance-conseil/zeplic/README.md

 ## Utils

-1. Run syslog service
-2. Read JSON configuration file
+1. Read your ZFS configuration from JSON file
-3. Check datasets enabled
+2. Check your datasets enabled
+3. Store log messages using syslog system service
 4. Run ZFS functions...
 - Destroy an existing clone
 - Select datasets
 - Destroy dataset (disable)
 - Create dataset if it does not exist
-- Create a new snapshot
+- Create a new snapshot with an uuid
 - Snapshots retention policy
-- Create a backup snapshot
+- Create a backup snapshot (optional function)
 - Create a clone of last snapshot (optional function)
 - Rollback of last snapshot (optional function)
+5. *In development...* Synchronisation between nodes using [Consul by HashiCorp](https://www.consul.io/)
+- ZFS orders (order with UUID, action, snapshot uuid, NotWritten, Rollback, Renamed...)
+6. *In development...* **zeplic** runs as background

 ## How can you use it?